According to Wikipedia, RCP could refer to Rochester Community Players, Radio Club Paraguayo, or the Romanian Communist Party.

 You can find complete construction definitions in the Commercial Lines Manual.
 Make sure to check for exceptions by state.

-P stands for Protection.
-The last two digits refer to the protection class (PC) of the risk.
+The third and fourth digits refer to the protection class (PC) of the risk.

-Protection class is represented on a scale of 01 to 10, from best to inadequate.
-PC 01 indicates exceptional fire protection services, PC 10 means there are insufficient to no fire protection services available.
+The PC is represented on a scale of 01 to 10, from best to inadequate.
+A PC of 01 indicates exceptional fire protection services; PC 10 means there are insufficient to no fire protection services available.